 Be proactive and self-advocate!
 Upon presenting the accommodation letter to the Instructors, students should clearly communicate that they have been approved by the Office of Accessibility for accommodations and discuss with the Instructors how they plan to use these accommodations in each class.

-Complaints: Any complaints about accommodations should be submitted to The Office of Accessibility at 410-532-5401 or accessibility@ndm.edu.
+Complaints: Any complaints about accommodations should be submitted to Accessibility Services at 410-532-5401 or accessibility@ndm.edu.